DantheJack/SliCer/README.md

 ### Running the demo

+If enabled, Windows Defender may have the intuition to warn you about the unknown source of this software.
+I would like to assure you that all precautions have been taken to ensure the reliability and harmlessness of this program to your device.

 ***Windows-only solution***

-If you are running this solution on Windows, you can simply double-left-click on Slicer.bat file.
+If you are running this solution on Windows, you can simply double-left-click on **Slicer.bat** file.
 It contains a one-line program that serves as a shortcut to launch the executable.
+If a message such as *"Windows protected your PC"* appears, you can decide to ignore it by clicking on `More info` then `Run anyway`.

-***Multi-platform solution***
+***Another solution***

-Manualy move to the folder src\build\exe.win32-3.7 then use the executable file directly.
-You can also create a shortcut of this .exe file and place it anywhere you want to your conveniance.
+Manualy move to the folder **src\build\exe.win32-3.7** then use the executable file directly.
+You can also create a shortcut of this **SliCer.exe file and place it** anywhere you want to your conveniance.

-***CLI-only solution***

-Open Powershell directly in the deepest SliCer-master folder (or, if you renamed it, the folder that contains the README file) or move to this folder using `cd` command.
-Then executes the following command : `python -u ".\src\SliCer.py"`

 ### Understanding the demo